byu-cpe/ecen520_student/spi_download/spi_download.md

 ## SPI Top-Level Testbench

-Create a top-level testbench of your top-level design that tests the operation of your top-level AXDL362L controller.
+Create a top-level testbench of your top-level design in a file named `spi_top_tb.sv`that tests the operation of your top-level AXDL362L controller.
 This testbench should be designed as follows:
 * Make the top-level testbench parameterizable with the top-level parameters
 * Create a free-running clock